sofia-calgaro/ZeroNuFit.jl/docs/src/installation.md

 julia main.jl --project=. -c config/config.json
 ```

-> [!NOTE]
+!!! note

-> The tool was developed for the LEGEND experiment.
-People from the LEGEND Collaborations can alternatively run the code within a LEGEND container with `julia` installed, see [this tutorial](https://github.com/legend-exp/legend-julia-tutorial) for more details.
+    The tool was developed for the LEGEND experiment.
+People from the LEGEND Collaborations can alternatively run the code within a LEGEND container with `julia`
+    installed, see [this tutorial](https://github.com/legend-exp/legend-julia-tutorial) for more details.